rancher/docs/content/rancher/v2.6/en/backups/restoring-rancher/_index.md

 1. Follow these [instructions](https://github.com/rancherlabs/support-tools/blob/master/rancher-cleanup/README.md) to run the scripts.
 1. Follow these [instructions](https://rancher.com/docs/rancher/v2.6/en/backups/migrating-rancher/) to install the rancher-backup Helm chart on the existing cluster and restore the previous state.
     1. Omit Step 3.
-	1. When Step 4 is reached, install the required Rancher v2.6.x version on the local cluster you intend to roll back to
+	1. When Step 4 is reached, install the required Rancher v2.6.x version on the local cluster you intend to roll back to.

 #### Create the Restore Custom Resource